 “We wanted to understand how the body processed this nanofiber system, from its first interaction with the immune system to the point where it led to a complete immune response,” said co-senior author Anita Chong, PhD, a professor of surgery at the University of Chicago Medicine.
 “In order to visualize the uptake of the nanofibers, we decided to try the intranasal route, because it would give us access to dendritic cells in the lungs and let us track their movement into the draining lymph nodes.”

-Lining the surfaces of the lungs and intestines, dendritic cells act as a first point of contact for the innate immune system.
+Lining the surfaces of the lungs and intestines, dendritic cells act as the first point of contact for the innate immune system.
 These cells bind to and gobble up the antigens found on the surface of invading pathogens, then turn around and present the antigens on their own cell surface to other immune system cells, including T and B cells.
 This allows the T cells to initiate an immune response and prepare to defend the body against the invading bacteria, fungus, or virus.

 In the study, the researchers leveraged their nanofiber platform to test a specific kind of vaccine, called a subunit vaccine, which only uses a specific protein intended to act as the main antigen to stimulate an immune response.
 This is in contrast to other kinds of vaccines, such as live-attenuated vaccines or inactivated vaccines, which challenge the immune system by introducing the whole virus, in a less virulent or inactive form.